Green Turtle Cay

-Add to that their lovely and popular pool bar. and you've got a fun place to spent the day.
-At the Lodge, lunch is served on the patio deck pool side and dinner in their lodge restaurant which is in our opinion, is the finest restaurant on the island.
-The Lodge has no marina, just a dock for bow in parking of small boats for guests and visitors.
+Add to that their ever popular pool bar and you've got a fun place to spend the day.
+At the Lodge, lunch is served on the patio deck pool side and dinner in their "Great Harbour Room" restaurant, with breakfast at both.
+The Lodge's, restaurant is the finest on the island (casual dress).
+It is where we had our wedding reception in '07 when one was allowed to smoke cigars in "Rays Place", the Lodge's bar.
+The Lodge has no marina, just a dock for bow in parking of small boats - 24' or less for guests and visitors.
 The ferry stops in front of the dock, so dock your boat on the side.
 The Lodge offers cottages, pool side cabanas and of course rooms in their main building.
-But check the water pressure on the top floors.

 Just up the "upper road" from the Lodge is the school house.
 It's so cute to see the children going past all dressed in their tidy uniforms.
 Too bad we don't have that in the States.
 Keep on going and you will arrive at the cemetery which has been undergoing restoration the last few years.
 The epitaphs are worth a read.